jtrent238/PopularMMOS-EpicProportions-Mod/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
-* Operating System and version (desktop or mobile):
+* Operating System and version (Windows, Mac, etc.):